fabrice-ducos/tclbuild/README.md

 ### If you need more control

 Edit `build.cfg`:
-  - set the desired versions for the tools.
+  - set the desired versions for the tools
-  - edit the TARGETS variable with the list of the needed tools.
+  - comment or uncomment the TARGETS lines depending on the needed tools
   - edit the installation path: PREFIX

 Once everything is set up, launch `make help` to see the list of available build targets, and check the configuration.